 This is a response to a post by Frank Turek called WHY ATHEISM MAKES REASON IMPOSSIBLE.
-I will quote some of what he says to add context.
+I will quote some of what he says for context.

 If we are just molecules in motion as atheists assert, then every thought we have is the result of the non-rational laws of physics.

 First of all, the molecule is not the smallest unit of reality.
 Physics also concerns itself with atoms and subatomic particles, not to mention weird stuff like wave/particle duality, quantum entanglement, and the role of the observer in determining the results of observations.
 So, the idea that atheists say we are just molecules in motion is a misrepresentation of both atheism and what many atheists actually believe.
-Scientists will readily admit that they do not know all the laws of physics and that the nature of consciousness remains a mystery that science has not explained.
+Scientists will readily admit that they do not know all the laws of physics and that the nature of consciousness remains a mystery.
 And maybe we’ll never crack the secret of consciousness, because, as Alan Watts has put it, this is like the eye trying to see itself.
-While science does have a better understanding of what isn’t conscious, this does not mean that atheists buy into the idea that everything is just unconscious pinballs bounced around by deterministic laws.
+While science does have a better understanding of what isn’t conscious, this does not mean that atheists buy into the idea that everything is just unconscious pin balls bounced around by deterministic laws.

 logic, reason and our scientific ability to understand the orderly world are well explained by a theistic God whose very nature is rational—“in the beginning was the Word” (or rationality) as the opening line of John’s gospel declares.

 Furthermore, the idea that God is in any way responsible for logic throws the utility of logic under the bus.
 If logic depends upon God, then God is not subject to logic, and it cannot be used to prove the existence of God.
 Arguments like the Ontological argument, the Cosmological argument, and the Teleological argument all become worthless if we must assume that God is above logic.
-The underlying presumption behind all of these arguments is that God is subject to logic, and that is what allows any of them, if any of them indeed work, to prove that God exists.
+The underlying presumption behind each of these arguments is that God is subject to logic.
+That is what allows any of them, if any of them indeed work, to prove that God exists.
 There can simply be no logical proof of any being who is responsible for creating logic.

 Without an ability to think freely, science is lost too.
 As C. S. Lewis put it, “Unless human reasoning is valid no science can be true,” which would include the science of prominent atheists, Sam Harris, Lawrence Krauss, Richard Dawkins, and everyone else.